 Trains in Croatia are safe but very, very, very slow and expensive.
 It costs twice as much to take the train from Split to Zagreb, for example, and takes 8 hours instead of 5, so I never take them.

 Ferries are the only way to get to most islands and they’re lovely as well – the scenic route for sure!
 Jadrolinja and Krilo are the main ferry companies.
 Be sure to book at least a few days to a week in advance in summer as they definitely sell out, but in winter I just walk up and buy a ticket before boarding.

 I’m often asked, is driving in Croatia safe?
 It definitely is!
 The roads are great and easy to drive, and signs are simple to follow.
-Renting a car lets you see the smaller towns and villages on your trip which are very charming.
+Renting a car is the best way to travel around Croatia, as lets you see the charming smaller towns and villages.
 Parking can be an issue in some places however.

 Croatia Travel Cost

-Since each region of Croatia is so different from the others, and it varies by time of year as well, there’s no one Croatian vacation cost I can give you.
+Since each region of the country is so different from the others, and it varies by time of year as well, there’s no one Croatia vacation cost I can give you.
 But here are the most and least expensive times to visit each region.

 Split and the rest of Dalmatia, like Zadar and Hvar, are expensive in the summer as well as crowded.
-You could pay up to 50€ for a night in a hostel bed or 300€+ at peak times – ouch.
+You could pay up to 50€ for a night in a hostel bed or 300€+ for a hotel room at peak times—ouch.
 Restaurant prices go up then too and they’re also packed.

 Istria is less crowded and expensive in the summer than Dalmatia, and still very beautiful.
 Hotels run from 50-100€ depending on when you visit (check prices on Booking.com).

 Zagreb is also more affordable to visit.
 It does get more expensive in December because it’s a popular domestic destination for its beautiful and charming Christmas markets and decorations, so keep that in mind.